Mines Near Tombstone

 The map above locates mines and claims that were in or near Tombstone.
 The yellow lines indicate the edges of the various mine claims.
 Mine shafts are marked with an "X" and three air vents are marked with a yellow dot.

-- The main shaft of the Way Up Mine was located near where the city’s heavy equipment lot is located today.
+• The main shaft of the Way Up Mine was located near where the city’s heavy equipment lot is located today.
 This lot is sometimes called the "lower lot" and guests often use it for RV parking during busy weekends.
 Very few people realize that the main Way Up shaft is visible under a black steel grate that looks like a storm drain cover near the edge of the parking lot.
+The Way Up had a complicated relationship with the neighboring Good Enough Mine.
+Under the federal apex law, the owner of whatever claim a vein’s apex surfaced on had the right to follow that vein downward even if it ran beneath a neighboring claim.
+When the Way Up’s owners argued that the Good Enough ore body was actually their vein at depth, the dispute went to trial in December 1881.
+After two years of appeals, the Arizona Territory Supreme Court affirmed a ruling for the Way Up in 1883 — though the Good Enough ultimately bought them out.